Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 ``body`` scope.
 During that scope, those names are subject to macro expansion.

-The clauses of a ``macrolet`` form may **not** create closures.
-If a locally-defined macro depends on a local variable or function defined in an enclosing scope, then the behavior is undefined.

 ``macrolet`` creates a loop barrier between the enclosing scope and the clauses of the ``macrolet`` form.
 This means that a ``break`` or ``continue`` expression inside of a clause of the ``macrolet`` cannot be used to control a loop that began outside of the clause.
 This constraint does not exist for the body of the ``macrolet``.

+..
+Warning:: The clauses of a ``macrolet`` form **cannot** create
+             closures.
+If a locally-defined macro depends on a local variable or function defined in an enclosing scope, then the behavior is undefined.

 ``symbol-macrolet`` Forms
 ^^^^^^^^^^^^^^^^^^^^^^^^^